-Position title: Associate Professor of Forest Ecology & Environmental Studies
+Position title: Associate Professor of Forest and Wildlife Ecology and Environmental Studies

 Phone: (608) 262-0873

 Dr. Mutlu Ozdogan is an Assistant Professor in the Nelson Institute for Environmental Studies and the Department of Forest Ecology & Management.
 He was recently a NRC postdoctoral fellow at NASA’s Goddard Space Flight Center.
 His research focuses on land-use / land-cover conversion and climate change impacts on the global water and energy cycles and how these impacts interact with ecosystem goods and services that are important to human well-being.
 He is also interested in improving the information content of satellite observations through algorithm and model development.